-The mission of the Department of Occupational Science and Occupational Therapy is to provide students with an understanding of the essential link between occupational science and occupational therapy.
-To provide leadership that reaches international levels, and to help insure best-practice occupational therapy services to citizens of the Commonwealth, through education, research, and service.
+The mission of the Department of Occupational Science and Occupational Therapy is to prepare future professionals who are leaders in occupational science and occupational therapy reaching the community, the Commonwealth and the world, through education, research, and service.

 OCCUPATIONAL THERAPY DOCTORATE (O.T.D.)